harshvardhan-10S/ai-traffic-signal-control-system/README.md

 ---

 ## 4️⃣ Circuit Diagram
-(*Rename your circuit image exactly as shown and add it to the repo*)
+Block diagram.png

-The file must be located at:
+The file must be located at: Block diagram.png

 ---